 If the decision is made to cancel classes and/or close the campus/instructional center during normal operating hours (8 am to 10 pm, Monday through Friday) the following shall apply:

-The administrator in charge shall determine the hour of cancellation or closure and make the announcement via e-mail to all faculty and staff .
+The administrator in charge shall determine the hour of cancellation or closure and make the announcement via e-mail to all faculty, and staff and students.

 The administrator in charge shall make arrangements to inform radio and television stations of the cancellation or closure.